Welcome to Our Practice

 Our practice has separate well and sick areas with separate waiting rooms.
 We are continuing to see all children for well and sick visits but have altered our schedule so that well and sick children are scheduled at different times and for different wings of our office.
 We are cleaning the rooms between visits.
 We are making sure that patients enter and leave through separate doors to minimize contact between patients.
 We are asking patients to call from the parking lot to ensure they enter through the right entrance that will minimize contact with other patients.
 Please limit the number of people who come to the visit.

-We are experimenting with Telemedicine.
+We are utilizing Telemedicine.
 This is where we connect with you by phone if you have "Facetime" capabilities.
-During the Covid19 pandemic, we are trying this out as a way to keep some people home and out of the hospital/office.
+During the Covid19 pandemic, we are using this as a way to keep some people home and out of the hospital/office.
 There are, of course, limitations as to what we can do, but we are trying it out.
 Just let us know if this might work for you.

 A Fantastic Parenting Reference for these times at home: The New York Times published a fantastic reference and tips for parents section for those of us stuck at home with children.
 "Pandemic Parenting": https://www.nytimes.com/issue/...